Parish Ministries and Activities

 Licensed Lay Ministers

 Dianne Neuman has a valuable ministry as a Pastoral Care Worker.
-She regularly visits residents at the Bellingen Masonic Village, conducting a service once a month.
-Dianne also visits elderly people at home and is a valued member of the Bellingen community.
+She visits residents at the Bellingen Masonic Village, conducting a service once a month.
+Dianne also visits elderly people at home.

-Michael Summerill assists in the Pastoral Care Ministry of the Parish and regularly helps at the Raleigh Masonic Aged Care with day trips and ministry to the residents.
+Michael Summerill assists in the Pastoral Care Ministry of the Parish and regularly helps at the Raleigh Masonic Aged Care with the monthly church service there.
+Mike drives the bus for the day trips and ministry to the residents.

 Other churches in the Bellinger:

-There are Roman Catholic churches in both Bellingen and Urunga, as well as Uniting Churches in both towns.
+There are Roman Catholic churches in both Bellingen and Urunga, as well as a Uniting Church in Bellingen.
 North Bellingen also has a church call ether “House of Hope ”.
 Together we all bring the gospel to the people of the Bellingen Shire.

 Social Events